afska/gba-link-connection/README.md

 ⚠️ this restriction only applies to the sync version!

+### Compile-time constants

+- `LINK_CABLE_MULTIBOOT_PALETTE_DATA`: to control how the logo is displayed.
+  - Format: `0b1CCCDSS1`, where `C`=color, `D`=direction, `S`=speed.
+  - Default: `0b10010011`.

 ## Async version

 This version (`LinkCableMultiboot::Async`) allows more advanced use cases like playing animations and/or audio during the transfers, displaying the number of connected players and send percentage, and marking the transfer as 'ready' to start.
 It requires adding the provided interrupt service routines.

-### Compile-time constants

-- `LINK_CABLE_MULTIBOOT_ASYNC_DISABLE_NESTED_IRQ`: to disable nested IRQs.
-In the async version, SERIAL IRQs can be interrupted (once they clear their time-critical needs) by default, which helps prevent issues with audio engines.
-However, if something goes wrong, you can disable this behavior.
+The class is polymorphic with `LinkWirelessMultiboot::Async`.

 ### Methods